Join us for the 17th Annual

 DURHAM PAGAN PRIDE DAY

 Sunday, August 11, 2019 | 11AM – 5PM

 Pagan Pride Day is a chance for Pagans to network and find information about local businesses and artisans, Pagan meetups, common interest groups, religious groups and open events.
 It is an family-friendly educational event, where the general public is welcome to learn more about our diverse Pagan community and our beliefs and practices.

 Attendees are encouraged to participate in the workshops, and chat with the local artisans and craftspeople displaying their wares throughout the day.
 All are welcome to join together to worship in ritual.
 Respectful observers are also welcomed to participate in the day, witness the rite and ask questions.
-Guests are encouraged to bring a non-perishable food item or household good for the food drive benefiting a local charity, along with a pot-luck item to share and appropriate items for spending the day outdoors.
+Guests are encouraged to bring a non-perishable food item or household good for the food drive benefiting a local charity, and appropriate items for spending the day outdoors.

 Our event is family friendly, and a great opportunity to bring a picnic lunch and spend a day in the park playing games, attending rituals, making music, networking with fellow Pagans and celebrating the harvest with the Durham Pagan community and those who just want to learn more.

 Vendor applications are OPEN!
 Vendors and Community Information booths are welcome to submit application for consideration at our event.
 Applications must be received by Friday, June 28, 2019.

 Please submit this completed application form to email@example.com

 Artisans of all sorts are welcome to contribute submissions to the annual Durham Pagan Pride Artisans Competition!
 Applications are welcome up to the date of the event.